The non-positive circuit weight problem in parametric graphs: a solution based on dioid theory: Problem formulation

 \begin{remark} In case $\MP$, $\MI$ or $\MC$ is $\pazocal{E}$, the problem reduces to a subclass of the PIC-NCP.
-Clearly, if Algorithms~\ref{al:lambdasnn} and~\ref{al:lambdasnp} solve the PIC-NCP, then they solve these problems, too.
-Moreover, in these cases, the algorithms can be simplified.
-In particular, after some easy but tedious computations, one can prove that: \begin{itemize} \item[-] if $\MP = \pazocal{E}$, the complexity of the algorithms reduces to $\pazocal{O}(n^3)$, since
+Clearly, if Algorithm~\ref{al:lambdasnn} solves the PIC-NCP, then it solves these problems, too.
+Moreover, in these cases, the algorithm can be simplified.
+In particular, it can be proven that\footnote{ \zorc{ To do so, recall~\Cref{re:2} and~\eqref{eq:prop0}. }}: \begin{itemize} \item[-] if $\MP = \pazocal{E}$, the complexity of the algorithm reduces to $\pazocal{O}(n^3)$, since